jayantsingh-22/real-estate-app/README.md

 # Real Estate Website
 - Libraries used: React, React Router & Chakra UI.
 - Filter property to rent by using advanced filter options.
+- Click on the house to view more details.

 Run the project on local:
 ```